mtzgroup/tcpb-cpp/README.md

 ## Examples

+* **Using TCPB-cpp from different programming languages:** examples available at the folder `examples/api`.

-* Native examples: after installation with configure script, run `make example`.
+* **Native C++ examples:** after installation with configure script, run `make example`.
 With CMake, the examples are automatically compiled and placed at the corresponding folder inside the folder `examples`

-* Examples using the API from different programming languages are available at the folder `examples/api`.

 ## Notes for TeraChem Developers